Ryex/i2c-alarmpy/README.md

 run `web.py` to have a web interface to configure and monitor system

-The system makes user of `smbus` the python interface released with lm-sensors, `flask` the python micro web framwork,
+The system makes user of `smbus` the python interface released with lm-sensors, `flask` the python micro web framework,
 `sqlite` for a database for storing logs and configuration, and `bcrypt` to keep user passwords and alarm cods secure.